tanyayt/udacity_prog4ds_using_python/movie_rental_sql_project/README.md

 # Insight 3:  Monthly Payments of Top 10 Paying Customers

-We would like to know who were our top 10 paying customers, how many payments they made on a monthly basis during 2007, and what was the amount of the monthly payments. **Can you write a query to capture the customer name, month and year of payment, and total payment amount for each month by these top 10 paying customers?**
+We would like to know who were our top 10 paying customers, how many payments they made on a monthly basis during 2007, and what was the amount of the monthly payments. **The query below is used to capture the customer name, month and year of payment, and total payment amount for each month by these top 10 paying customers**

 ```sql
 /*Aggregate payment to monthly totals by customer in 2007 */